Looking for escape games online to play with your friends? All of these virtual escape games work via video and come highly rated.

 In The Gallery, you need to uncover why best friend Kate has mysteriously disappeared.
 She’s sent you a letter directing you to sneak into the gallery where she was working, to search for clues.
 You only have one hour before the staff arrive to solve the mystery.
 Can you do it in time?

-This popular New York City escape room has a fun virtual escape room available to play online during lockdown.
+This popular New York City escape room has a fun virtual escape room available to play online.
 The Real Kitchen Nightmare is set in a top New York bistro where an irate Michelin starred chef is being investigated for his employees mysteriously disappearing.

 Crack the codes, solve the puzzles and see if you can find out the truth in tis compelling virtual escape game.